Hafizirshaid/asl_programming_language/README.md

 ### Author: Hafez Irshaid <hafezkm.irshaid@wmich.edu>.

 > I had some free time so I decided to develop my own programming language for fun only.
-This programming langauge might have some issues, I will continue to fix them on my free time.
+This programming language might have some issues, I will continue to fix them on my free time.

+This language doesn't generate binary or machine code nor it does convert code into assembly language.
+It executes the code by emulating my own instruction set.

 ## keywords:
 ```